projectcalico/calico/networking/change-block-size.md

 kubectl delete pod -A --all
 ```

-#### Step 4: Delete the old IP pool
+#### Step 4: Delete the existing IP pool

-Now that you’ve verified that pods are getting IPs from the new range, you can safely delete the old pool.
+Now that you’ve verified that pods are getting IPs from the new range, you can safely delete the existing pool.

 ```
 calicoctl delete ippool default-ipv4-ippool